-5.4 The sanctions available for professional misconduct by barristers are:

-- Disbarment (only available to a five-person Disciplinary Tribunal); - Suspension from practice (a three-person panel can only impose a suspension of up to twelve months for acts or omissions that took place after 6th January 2014.
-For acts omissions that took place before 6th January 2014 a three person panel may suspend up to 3 months; there is no limit on the period of suspension a five-person panel can impose, although more than 3 years is thought to be tantamount to disbarment); - Prohibition (temporary or permanent) from accepting public access instructions; - Exclusion from providing representation funded by the Legal Aid Agency;
+- 5.4 The sanctions available for professional misconduct by barristers are: - Disbarment (only available to a five-person Disciplinary Tribunal); - Suspension from practice (a three-person panel can only impose a suspension of up to twelve months for acts or omissions that took place after 6th January 2014.
+For acts omissions that took place before 6th January 2014 a three person panel may suspend up to 3 months; there is no limit on the period of suspension a five-person panel can impose, although more than 3 years is thought to be tantamount to disbarment); - Order that their practising certificate should not be renewed; - Order that their conditions be imposed on their practising certificate; - Prohibition (temporary or permanent) from accepting public access instructions; - Their authorisation to conduct litigation be removed, suspended, or be subject to conditions; - Exclusion from providing representation funded by the Legal Aid Agency; - A fine of up to £50,000 (for acts or omissions that took place on or after 6th January 2014) A fine of up to £15,000 (for acts or omissions that took place on or after 31 March 2009) or up to £5,000 (for acts or omissions that took place prior to 31 March 2009); - Additional CPD requirements, including in specific areas of law; - Reprimand; - Advice as to future conduct. - 5.5 The sanctions available for professional misconduct by BSB legal services bodies are: - Removal of its authorisation to practise; - Suspension of its authorisation to practise for a prescribed period (either unconditionally or subject to conditions); - Conditions on its authorisation to practise;